ImLimiteds/ImLimiteds/README.md

 #  About Me:
 **My Name Is Limiteds & I am a Python Programmer, and I'm still learning more about it every day!
-My goal is to create a functional Discord bot in use in multiple servers worldwide!**
+My goal is to create a functional Discord bot in use in multiple servers worldwide!
+I am also learning aboht AI/ML and I am very passionate about Chemistry.**

 # 💻 Tech Stack: